bhargav0butani/liquibase/README.md

 Please note that arguments that are entered at a command prompt override values that are specified in liquibase.properties.

-## More Info

-For more information, check out the Liquibase documentation : https://docs.liquibase.com/home.html

 ## Changeset Syntax

 Each changeset in a migration script is represented as follows: